-- Details the child, young person or vulnerable adult's name, age and address. - Indicators of harm the reason for believing that the injury or behaviour is the result of abuse or neglect. - Reason for reporting the reason why the call is being made now. - Safety assessment assessment of immediate danger to the child, young person or vulnerable adult.
-For example, information may be sought on the whereabouts of the alleged abuser or abusers. - Description description of the injury or behaviour observed. - The current whereabouts of the child, young person or vulnerable adult. - Other services your knowledge of other services involved with the family. - Family information any other information about the family. - Cultural characteristics any specific cultural or other details which will help to care for the child, young person or vulnerable adult for example, interpreter or disability needs. - Please note a notification should still be made, even if you don't have all the information listed above.
+- Details the child's or young person's name, age and address. - Indicators of harm the reason for believing that the injury or behaviour is the result of abuse or neglect. - Reason for reporting the reason why the call is being made now. - Safety assessment assessment of immediate danger to the child or children.
+For example, information may be sought on the whereabouts of the alleged abuser or abusers. - · Description description of the injury or behaviour observed. - Child's whereabouts the current whereabouts of the child or young person. - Other services your knowledge of other services involved with the family. - Family information any other information about the family. - Cultural characteristics any specific cultural or other details which will help to care for the child for example, interpreter or disability needs. - Please note a notification should still be made, even if you don't have all the information listed above.